Spherical is an integrative research

 Dawn Danby investigates the role of technology in informing design decisions to regenerate ecosystems.
 Her work as a design strategist traverses scales, from green chemistry to urban design.
 She led Autodesk’s sustainable design initiatives for a decade, founding the Sustainability Workshop.
 Dawn began her career as an industrial designer focused on ecology.
 She has taught graduate courses in sustainability and lectured around the world.
 She co-authored the bestselling Worldchanging: A User's Guide to the 21st Century.
 Dawn has an MBA in Sustainable Business from Bainbridge Graduate Institute (now Presidio) and an industrial design degree from the Rhode Island School of Design.

-David McConville explores the potential of visualizations to cultivate understanding of Earth's interconnected systems.
-He co-chairs the Buckminster Fuller Institute, which cultivates whole systems approaches to complex global challenges.
+David McConville explores the potential of art and media to enact new perspectives on humanity’s place in the cosmos.
+He currently serves on the board of the Center for the Study of the Force Majeure and served as chairman of the Buckminster Fuller Institute for many years.
 He also co-founded The Elumenati, a design and engineering firm developing immersive display environments for visualizing scientific data.
-As the creative director of the NOAA-funded Worldviews Network, David used storytelling and visualization to facilitate dialogues about community resilience in science centers across the United States.
+As the creative director of the NOAA-funded Worldviews Network, David used storytelling and visualization to facilitate dialogues about regeneration in science centers across the United States.
 He has a PhD in Art and Media from the Planetary Collegium at the University of Plymouth.